Audit Laws

 Timeline

-The audit must be conducted “during the canvass” and a report of the audit must be included in the “certification of the official canvass.”
-However, any risk-limiting audit will follow certification, twenty-eight (28) days after election day in California.
+The audit must be conducted “during the official canvass” and a report of the audit must be included in the “certification of the official canvass.”
+Cal.
+Elec.
+Code § 15360.

 Binding On Official Outcomes

-The 1% manual tally statute specifies that the voter-verified paper audit trail shall govern if there is a discrepancy between it and the electronic record — but this is very unlikely to affect the outcome.
+The 1% manual tally statute specifies that the voted paper record will govern if there is a discrepancy between it and the electronic record—but this is very unlikely to affect the outcome.
 See Cal.
 Elec.
-Code, div.
-15, § 15360.
-(Risk-limiting audits of specific contests can lead to full hand counts that are binding on the outcomes.)
+Code § 15360(f).

 Oversight & Conduct

-As the chief elections official, the Secretary of State has oversight over the entire elections process, including election audits.
+As the chief election official, the secretary of state has oversight over the entire elections process, including election audits.
 The random selection of the precincts to be audited is conducted in each individual county, and the audits are conducted by local election officials.

 Ballot Protection